ncahill89/starter-academic/content/post/CPTutorial/index.md

   - This setup makes use of the step function in JAGS to decide if &beta;<sub>1</sub> or &beta;<sub>2</sub> is required, where step(x) = 1 if x &ge; 0 and 0 otherwise.

-  - I've chosen to set up the process model such that we can get estimates of the underlying process for all years within the range of observation years.
+  - I've chosen to set up the process model such that we can get estimates of the underlying process for all years within the range of observation years (`est_years`).

   - The data model only links the observations to the process model in years where data are available.
-In this case, the `year_index` is telling the data model which years are observation years.
+In this case, the `year_index` will tell the data model which years are observation years.

 ## Simulate data